5 Core Student Success Skills

 So much of what makes a student successful is being goal-directed and self-sufficient.
 While this comes naturally to some people, students can learn these skills.

 Being disorganized can completely derail a student who is capable of achieving every benchmark.
-School counselors can support students by showing them explicit organization strategies.
+School counselors can support students by providing explicit organizational strategies.
 This makes for great lessons or techniques to share with teachers.
-For example, try giving students things like desk cleaning or a backpack packing checklist.
+For example, try giving students tasks like cleaning desks or a backpack-packing checklist.

 Activity Ideas

-- Give students organization tools like checklists or visual steps so they can complete tasks more independently.
+1. Give students organizational tools, such as checklists or visual step-by-step guides, so they can complete tasks more independently.

 Helpful Resources